JoshNavarro/BlackJack/README.md

 # BlackJack
-A simple version of the card game blackjack with betting, a computer player, and a human player.
+A simple text-based version of the card game blackjack with betting, a computer player, and a human player.